 The combination of heat, humidity and physical labor can lead to fatalities.
 The two most serious forms of heat related illnesses are heat exhaustion (primarily from dehydration) and heat stroke, which could be fatal.
 Signs of heat exhaustion or heat stroke need immediate attention.
 Recognizing those warning signs and taking quick action can make a difference in preventing a fatality.

-Protecting Yourself in the Sun is a revised pocket card that explains how to perform self-examinations to detect early stages of skin cancer.
 The card also describes common physical features of skin cancer that can be caused by exposure to the sun.

 The fact sheet also offers links for teenagers working at summer jobs.

 OSHA's Heat Stress Card lists tips and precautions to prevent many heat-related deaths and injuries.
 It offers a quick reference about heat-related injuries, including warning signs, symptoms and early treatment.